 Following his meeting with Putin in the Hungarian capital on Thursday, Prime Minister Viktor Orban said Hungary, an EU and NATO member, was striving for "open and transparent" relations with Russia.

-Trade between the two countries has suffered since the European Union imposed sanctions on
+Trade between the two countries has suffered since the European Union imposed sanctions on Moscow in mid-2014 over Russia's role in the Ukraine crisis.
+The Kremlin denies backing pro-Moscow insurgents in eastern Ukraine.

 "Hungary maintains its stance that non-economic problems cannot be handled with economic means ... we very much hope that soon we will see good Russian-European cooperation," Orban told reporters at a joint news conference with Putin.